-Provides students the skills necessary to support computer users and their computers.
-Students will manage, configure and troubleshoot common computer hardware and software issues, configure and troubleshoot network access, and develop customer service skills.
-This diploma will prepare the student for the CompTIA A+ certification, exams 220-801 and 220-802.
+This Technical Diploma is designed to give the student the skills necessary to support the computer users and their computers.
+Student will be able to manage, configure and troubleshoot common computer hardware and software issues, configure and troubleshoot network access, and develop customer service skills.
+This diploma will prepare the student for the CompTIA A+ certification exam.

 |Course #||Course Title||Credits|

 This course explores enterprise networking protocols, numbering systems, media access control, Ethernet, ARP and ND communication, IPv4 and IPv6 addressing, and security on routers and switches.
 This course is the first of three aligned with the Cisco CCNA (200-301) certification exam.

 Focuses upon developing speaking, verbal and nonverbal communications, and listening skills through individual presentations, groups activities, and other projects.